aaml-analytics/mof-explorer/docs/index.md

 ***Figure 16: Violin plot***

 #### **Using the legend to interact with your plot**
 The legend can be used to interact with the violin plots that are in the plot.
-Double clicking on a legend box will isolate the plot to said violin plot.
-Double clicking the legend will return the plot to the original plot.
+Double-clicking on a legend box will isolate the plot to said violin plot.
+Double-clicking the legend will return the plot to the original plot.
 <p>
   <img width="250" height="200" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/violin-single-select.png">
 </p>